We’ve all been through the pain of filling out never-ending forms where we eventually gave up because it was so complicated.

 Social proofs help you sell your services and products because it plays on our deeply rooted social nature.

 6. Make it mobile friendly

-Knowing that more than half your visitors could browse your website with their smartphone, pay a big attention to your sign-up forms mobile experience: they could play a decisive role in improving your conversion rate.
+Knowing that more than half your visitors browse your website with their smartphone, you need to ensure that you pay close attention to your sign-up forms’ mobile layout.

 7. Don’t ask for password confirmation

-Password confirmation doesn’t help with conversions: it slows down the process and actually increases the chances of a user misspelling their password.
+Password confirmation typically doesn’t help with conversions.
+In fact, it slows down the process and actually increases the chances of a user misspelling their password.

 8. Avoid using Captchas

-Although spam is a real issue, you shouldn’t put that anti-spam solution on your visitors’ shoulders.
-As you known captchas can sometimes get messy and irritating, which is why they shouldn’t be used too much when it comes to building efficient sign-up forms.
+Captchas, like the one displayed in the image below, can sometimes get messy and irritating, which is why they shouldn’t be overused when it comes to building efficient sign-up forms.

-Lastly, be aware that there are better alternatives to captchas to prevent spam.
+However, if your team feels more comfortable having an anti-spam solution, there are better alternatives to captchas to prevent spam.

 9. Allow for social sign-ups

-Implementing social sign-ups makes it easy to subscribe and gives your brand some much needed credibility: people basically assume that Facebook and Google sign-ups are more secure.
+Implementing social sign-ups makes it easy to subscribe and gives your brand some much-needed credibility.
+People generally assume that Facebook and Google sign-ups are more secure.

 10. Optimize and test your sign-up forms